queeniewilliams/RushHour/README.md

 Features:

 - users are able to log in to add/edit/delete thier parking spot,
-- users are able to log in to see avaiable parrking nearby
+- users are able to log in to see available parking nearby
 - users are able to reserve parking spot
 - users are able to see the distance between current location and the parking spot